sulinchowdhury/sulinchowdhury2.github.io/_pages/Research.md

 2016, and satellite data on deforestation and land use, we construct an original panel dataset of annual tree cover loss on properties belonging to political candidates and campaign donors in the Brazilian Amazon between 2000-2020.
-Drawing on this dataset, we estimate event studies around close municipal elections to explore whether landowning candidates increase deforestation on their own properties before or after winning an election, and whether successful candidates reward landowning donors by allowing them to deforest more.
-Our findings inform debates over the decentralization of resource governance, elite capture, and resource conservation policy.</font>
+Drawing on this dataset, we estimate event studies around close municipal elections and find that deforestation decreases on landowning candidates’ properties while they are in office, but increases on the properties of their campaign donors.
+Our findings inform debates over the decentralization of resource governance, elite capture, and resource conservation policy</font>
 <br/>
 </details>